-In the photon by photon mode, the (x,y) coordinates of each event detected are registered and a shadowgram (detector-plane image of the coded-mask shadow) is constructed.
-The sky image results from the deconvolution of the shadowgram and the pattern of the mask.
+In the photon by photon mode, the (x,y) coordinates of each event detected are registered and a "shadowgram" (i.e., a detector-plane image of the coded-mask shadow) is constructed.
+The sky image results from the deconvolution of the shadowgram, and the pattern of the mask.
 The imaging performance of SPI depends on the dithering pattern used: in general, the larger the number of pointings executed, the better the image reconstruction.

-Users must be aware that, when using the hexagonal dither pattern, the reconstructed point source response function shows very strong side lobes at distances of 10° to 20° from the centre.
-Therefore this mode should only be used for isolated point sources and is not really suitable for imaging.
-Experience obtained during previous AO's has revealed that there are not many isolated point sources (sometimes due to e.g. transients) and observers are in general discouraged to use this mode.
+Users must be aware that when using the hexagonal dither pattern, the reconstructed point source response function shows very strong side lobes at distances of 10° to 20° from the centre.
+Therefore, the observers are discouraged to use this mode.
 The side lobes are still present, but significantly less with the 5 by 5 dither pattern (about 50% of the hexagonal case).
-To remove these side lobes, which will cause artifacts in reconstructed images, the only possibility is to enlarge the imaged area by observing multiple pointings (i.e. multiple dither patterns).
+To remove these side lobes, which will cause artefacts in the reconstructed sky images, the only possibility is to enlarge the imaged area by observing with multiple pointings (i.e., multiple dither patterns).